About Webhooks

 Include Entity

-If Include Entity is selected, then all entity data will be included into the payload.
-Note that entity ID will be specified in the payload regardless of this option.
+is selected, then all entity data will be included in the payload.
+Note that an entity ID will be specified in the payload regardless of this option.

 Enabled

-By default, webhook are "Enabled" You can choose to temporary disable the delivery of webhook payloads by deselecting "Enabled".
+By default, Webhooks are enabled.
+You can choose to temporarily disable the delivery of Webhook payloads by deselecting Enabled

 Events